damalis/full-stack-nginx-joomla-for-everyone-with-docker-compose/README.md

 add and/or remove joomla site folders and files with any ftp client program in ```./joomla``` folder.
 <br />You can also visit `https://example.com` to access website after starting the containers.

-#### Database configuration
+#### Joomla

 Database server name = database

+Database name = ${JOOMLA_DB_NAME} constant at ./.env file.

-#### How to remove index.php from URLs or How to Solve Joomla Installation stuck on white blank page.
+##### How to remove index.php from URLs or How to Solve Joomla Installation stuck on white blank page.

-You must restart varnish container after enable Use URL Rewriting at Joomla admin page.
+You must restart varnish container after enable Use URL Rewriting at joomla admin page.

 #### Redis